 Table 1 of this comment letter provides a summary of deficiencies identified in this audit report, described in the main body of this comment letter.
 Audit deficiencies include the reporting of questionable information, reporting of false information, use of problematic problematic language, and apparent failures to comply with minimum audit requirements.
-The report overall is cursory and provides scant detail substantiating conclusions.
-Very little information from interviews was used.
-Based on the deficiencies identified in this comment, it appears that compliance is questionable for at least 11 standards, there is an indication compliance is not met for one standard, and the report documents a failure to comply with three standards with no corrective action required.
+Based on the deficiencies identified in this comment letter, it appears that compliance is questionable for at least nine standards, there is an indication of compliance is not met for one standard, and the report documents a failure to comply with two standards with no corrective action required.